 While for the triangular shape, the value for F is in terms of i%, n, G. F=(G/I)*(1+i)^n-1)/I)-n.
 P/G Find P in terms of G. The( P/G, i,n) has a relation, which is shown in the slide.

 This is the pdf file used in the illustration of this post and the next post.

 External resource in Engineering Economy.
-This is a great link that illustrated different types of economies, and how to make economic decisions. the time value of money, Applying Theory to Practice.
+This is a great link that illustrates different types of economies, and how to make economic decisions. the time value of money, Applying Theory to Practice.